bjoelle/mariage_hj/_pages/en_faq.md

 *How to dress ?*

-We don't have any special requirements !
-Please avoid green dresses.
+We don't have any special requirements, though we would appreciate if you looked good !
+Please also avoid green (as well as white, obviously) dresses.

 *Is there a wedding list ?*